lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 	  terminals).
 There is a strict bijection between external nets and plugs.

-	  While it may be restrictive, it enforce cleaner designs and make it possible for the HyperNet_ concept/class.
+	  While it may be restrictive, it enforces cleaner designs and make it possible for the HyperNet_ concept/class.